Want to learn how to make faster, better compost with no extra effort?

 This is sound – we know that the more heat is trapped inside a compost heap, the quicker thermophilic bacteria will break down the compost.

-I’ve also used this method several times, mostly at the end of winter or in early spring, and found it a great way to keep compost warmer for longer before the weather warms up.
+I’ve also personally found this to be a highly effective method.
+I mostly use it at the end of winter or in early spring, and found it a great way to keep compost warmer for longer before the weather warms up.

 As the weather gets hotter, I find there’s less need for it.